briandrum/codes.forchagrin.com/_chapters/chapter-715-coin-operated-machines.md

 ## 715.01   Amusement machine defined

 For the purposes of this chapter:
-“Amusement machine” means any computer, individual computer terminal screen, or other interactive machine or mechanical or electrical device which, upon the payment or exchange of anything of value, permits a person or operator of such machine to play a game or try the skill of an operator or person using such
+"Amusement machine" means any computer, individual computer terminal screen, or other interactive machine or mechanical or electrical device which, upon the payment or exchange of anything of value, permits a person or operator of such machine to play a game or try the skill of an operator or person using such